uryelah/ao-kanji/README.md

 - Kun and On readings

-- Kanji english translation
+- Kanji English translation

-- Centralised state for fetched kanji data
+- Centralized state for fetched kanji data

-- Centralised state for kanji list sorting and filtering
+- Centralized state for kanji list sorting and filtering

-- Unique client side routes
+- Unique client-side routes

-- Use of react hooks
+- Use of React hooks

 - Use of CSS modules and BEM